11 Skills Recruiters Screen For in Dental Hygienist Resumes

 1 Henry Schein Dentrix

-These competencies are most important for Dental Hygienist performance.
+These are the competencies recruiters screen for in Dental Hygienist resumes, ranked by importance.
 Don't list these generically — demonstrate them through quantified achievements in your work experience section.

 Knowledge Areas for Dental Hygienist Roles